Validity (logic): Arguments

 An argument is valid if and only if it would be contradictory for the conclusion to be false if all of the premises are true.
-Validity doesn't require the truth of the premises, instead it merely necessitates that conclusion follows from the formers without violating the correctness of the logical form.
+Validity does not require the truth of the premises, instead it merely necessitates that conclusion follows from the premises without violating the correctness of the logical form.
 If also the premises of a valid argument are proven true, this is said to be sound.

 The corresponding conditional of a valid argument is a logical truth and the negation of its corresponding conditional is a contradiction.
-The conclusion is a logical consequence of its premises.
+The conclusion is a necessary consequence of its premises.

 An argument that is not valid is said to be "invalid".

 An example of a valid (and sound) argument is given by the following well-known syllogism: